Musawenkosi-8/A-Wine-Quality-Pipeline/README.md

 # A-Wine-Quality-Pipeline

 A machine learning project for predicting wine quality using physicochemical features.
+This repository includes a complete end-to-end pipeline—from data preprocessing and model training to deployment via a Flask API.
+This project builds a classification model to predict the quality of red wine based on various chemical properties such as alcohol content, acidity, and sugar levels.
+It showcases a full machine learning lifecycle: data cleaning, feature engineering, hyperparameter tuning, performance visualization, and model deployment using Flask.
+The API allows for easy integration and real-time predictions